Y-bed slider for Geeetech i3 Pro B with 8mm Acrylic frame

 thingiverse

-In 2015 I purchased a Geeetech i3 Pro B printer kit with 8mm Acrylic frame.
-Attempts to use this printer has always resulted in unpredictable outcomes, so I set out to improve it (see my other things for successful improvements).
-This specific improvement attempt gets rid of the LM8UU linear bearings under the bed, which are part of the Y-axis movement, and replaces them with something that is quieter and which allows me to remove the bed easily (after detaching the Y-axis belt), when needed.
-I do not yet know the longevity of this part (of which you need 4), but so far it is working very well for me.
-Print Settings Printer: Geeetech i3 Pro B with 8mm Acrylic frame Rafts: No Supports: No Resolution: 0.2mm Infill: 100% Notes: Print with a material which has low friction and slides easily on steel.
-I used Taulman PCTPE (which is a Nylon composite) for this, but Igus iglidur, or other material intended for bushings may be more appropriate.
+In 2018 I bought a Geeetech i3 Pro B printer kit with an 8mm Acrylic frame.
+Attempts to use this printer have consistently produced unreliable results, so I set out to enhance it (check my other projects for successful enhancements).
+This particular improvement effort eliminates the LM8UU linear bearings under the bed, which are part of the Y-axis movement, and replaces them with something that is quieter and allows me to remove the bed easily (after detaching the Y-axis belt) when needed.
+I don't yet know the lifespan of this component (of which you need 4), but so far it's working great for me.
+Printer Settings Printer: Geeetech i3 Pro B with an 8mm Acrylic frame Rafts: No Supports: No Resolution: 0.1mm Infill: 50% Notes: Print with a material that has low friction and slides easily on steel.
+I used Taulman PCTPE (which is a Nylon composite) for this, but Igus iglidur or other materials intended for bushings may be more suitable.

 With this file you will be able to print Y-bed slider for Geeetech i3 Pro B with 8mm Acrylic frame with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Y-bed slider for Geeetech i3 Pro B with 8mm Acrylic frame.